vinujohn/hefty/README.md

 ![claim check](https://learn.microsoft.com/en-us/azure/architecture/patterns/_images/claim-check.png)

-The Hefty message client provides similar functionality to the extended client libraries provided by AWS for the purpose of sending large messages to SQS.
+The Hefty SQS client wrapper provides similar functionality to the extended client libraries provided by AWS for the purpose of sending large messages to SQS.
 Unfortunately, these clients are currently only for Python and Java at this time.

 - [Amazon SQS Extended Client Library for Python](https://github.com/awslabs/amazon-sqs-python-extended-client-lib)
 - [Amazon SQS Extended Client Library for Java](https://github.com/awslabs/amazon-sqs-java-extended-client-lib)

-The Hefty message client uses AWS S3 as the data store for large messages, which normally cannot be handled by AWS SQS.
+The Hefty SQS client wrapper uses AWS S3 as the data store for large messages, which normally cannot be handled by AWS SQS.
 It does this by calculating the message size for each message being sent.
 Messages that come under the AWS SQS message size limit will be sent to AWS SQS directly, whereas messages over this limit will be sent to AWS S3, and a reference message will be sent to AWS SQS instead.
-Receivers of messages sent by the Hefty message client will get the original message sent by the sender.
+Receivers of messages sent by the Hefty SQS client wrapper will get the original message sent by the sender.
 Both the sender and receiver are unaware of how messages are stored and sent while using the same underlying API provided by the AWS SQS SDK.

 ## Usage